AlessandroPerazzetta/proxmox-temperature-stats/README.md

-# proxmox-temperature-stats
-Displaying CPU Temperature in Proxmox Summery in Real Time
+# Displaying CPU Temperature in Proxmox Summery in Real Time